Safe and Interpretable Estimation of Optimal Treatment Regimes: Synthetic Data Experiments: Additional Results and Implementation Details

 We implement our method as outlined in Section~\ref{sec: method}.
 Since here we know the true underlying PK/PD parameters, we omit Step 1 from our method to ensure a fair comparison.
 We first estimate each patient's observed regime with a linear model, using the ten features in 5(b) of Appendix~\ref{sec: dgp} as our policy template.
 We then learn a distance metric with a linear model and use that distance metric to perform nearest neighbors matching.
 We create matched groups of size five for each patient, where we match to the five closest patients with good outcomes.
 Finally, we perform linear interpolation over the patients' policies in each matched group to estimate the optimal policy, $\hat{\pi}_i^*$, for each patient $i$.

-\section{Synthetic Data Experiments: Additional Results and Implementation Details}
+\section{\textsc{Synthetic Data Experiments: Additional Results and Implementation Details}}

 In Section~\ref{sec: synth} we present just a small selection of the results from our synthetic data experiment.
 Here we provide all of our results and further implementation details.
 We give a comprehensive analysis of key findings in Section~\ref{sec: appendix-add-synth-results}.
 We provide additional experimental implementation details in Section~\ref{sec: appendix-add-synth-details}.
-Given the number of approaches (54) and data generation process setups (32) we ran tests for, we include our full results in separate csv files.
-These files are in the Supplementary Materials.
+Given the number of approaches (54) and data generation process setups (32) we ran tests for, we include our full results in our publically available \href{https://github.com/almost-matching-exactly/opt_tx_regime_matching}{GitHub repository} (https://github.com/almost-matching-exactly/opt\_tx\_regime\_matching).
 We outline each file and its contents in Section~\ref{sec: appendix-full-synth-results-files}.